logxdx/SP2_BI-GRU_LSTM/README.md

-# Hybrid BiGRU-LSTM Time Series Prediction Model
+# Hybrid Bi{GRU-LSTM} Time Series Prediction Model

 This project implements a **Hybrid BiGRU-LSTM Neural Network** using PyTorch for multivariate time-series prediction.
 The model combines Bidirectional GRU and stacked LSTM layers to effectively capture sequential and temporal dependencies.